Getting informal help to manage your money

 Consider opening a basic bank account

-A fee-free basic bank account may be a good option if you’ve been turned down for a current account.
+A fee-free basic bank account might be a good option if you’ve been turned down for a current account.
 You can use a basic bank account to receive money and pay bills.
 These accounts don’t have an overdraft facility, so you won’t be able to get into debt by spending more than you have.

 Set up an ordinary power of attorney